80 Reasons Why I Love Classic Films (Part IV)

 72. Gary Cooper and Audrey Hepburn fooling John McGiver in Love in the Afternoon (1957).
 John McGiver was terribly confused, but at least Gary Cooper found his left slipper.

 73. Rock Hudson struggling to get into a car in Pillow Talk (1959).
 Either he was abnormally large, or the car was abnormally small.
+Either way, this scene looks straight out of a screwball comedy.

 74. Jack Lemmon as «Daphne» in Some Like It Hot (1959).
 He wishes he was dead.

 75. Audrey Hepburn and George Peppard kissing in the rain in Breakfast at Tiffany's (1960).
 Sometimes people do belong to people.
+And they belong to each other.

 77. Cary Grant having a shower with his clothes on in Charade (1963).
 He goes through that ritual every day.
 The suit manufacturer recommends it.